codelableidenvelux/agestudy/app/README.md

 The home page also contains a payment tab which shows the user the amount of money they have earned so far.
 The payment is only allowed to be connected once a year.
 ![home](static/images/home.png)

-TODO: Collection of the money_earned on admin page

 # Tests
 The user must be sitting comfortably behind a computer to perform a test.
 This is confirmed through a checkbox.
 Only if this is checked can the user see the buttons that lead to the tests.
 The surveys can be completed any time and the user can sign up for EEG any time.